 Mono is hard to distinguish from other common viruses such as the flu.
 If your symptoms don’t improve after one or two weeks of home treatment such as resting, getting enough fluids, and eating healthy foods, see your doctor.

 Mononucleosis is caused by the EBV.
 According to the Centers for Disease Control and Prevention (CDC), EBV is a member of the herpes virus family and is one of the most common viruses to infect humans around the world.

-The virus is spread through direct contact with saliva from the mouth of an infected person and cannot be spread through blood contact.
+The virus is spread through direct contact with saliva from the mouth of an infected person or other bodily fluids such as blood.
+It’s also spread through sexual contact and organ transplantation.
 You can be exposed to the virus by a cough or sneeze, by kissing, or by sharing food or drinks with someone who has mono.
 It usually takes four to eight weeks for symptoms to develop after you’re infected.